combes/credits/README.md

 `$TITLE` is replaced by the title of the third-party project.
 `$LINK` is a link to whereever the project is (e.g. GitHub).
 `$CONTENT` is the license file content.
+# License
+Credits is released under the MIT license.
+See LICENSE for details.